jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 A single-value transfer is actually the equivalent of a cloning operation with a depth of __1__.

-There are other types of cloning in which clones do end up with reference to existing objects, but those types of cloning will be covered in the article Clone in the Editing Concepts.
+There are other types of cloning in which clones do end up with reference to existing objects, but those types of cloning will be covered in the article Clone in the Editing Aspects.

 These are examples diagram expressions of __Value__ cloning operations: